Minyus/causallift/README.md

 ### What is Uplift Modeling?

-Uplift Modeling is a technique to find which individuals should be "treated" (or targeted) and which individuals should not.
+Uplift Modeling is a Machine Learning technique to find which individuals should be "treated" (or targeted) and which individuals should not.

 Applications of Uplift Modeling for business include:
 - Increase revenue by finding which customers should be targeted for advertising/marketing campaigns and which customers should not.